Threading in C#

 worker.AnotherTaskAwaits = true;

-This is horribly thread-unsafe – the code could be preempted at any point in these five lines – during which the worker could march on in and change its state.
-While it can be worked around, the solution is more complex than the alternative – using a synchronization construct such as an AutoResetEvent or Monitor.Wait.
+This is horribly thread-unsafe: the code could be preempted at any point in these five lines, during which the worker could march on in and change its state.
+While it can be worked around, the solution is more complex than the alternative — using a synchronization construct such as an AutoResetEvent or Wait and Pulse.
 This makes Suspend and Resume useless on all counts.

 Aborting Threads

-A thread can be ended forcibly via the Abort method:
+You can end a thread forcibly via the Abort method:

 t.Start();